-Bullying is a subset of abuse that can take many forms, all of which can be seen in the bullying of boys, including physical, emotional, verbal, ostracism, homophobic and gender-related bullying and/or cyber bullying (which includes abusive messages posted online or sent by SMS or email or via other electronic means using technology).
+Bullying is a subset of abuse that can take many forms, all of which can be seen in the bullying of boys, including physical, sexual harassment and sexual violence, emotional, verbal, ostracism, homophobic and gender-related bullying and/or cyber bullying (which includes abusive messages posted online or sent by SMS or email or via other electronic means using technology).
 In addition, boys may be subject to initiation or hazing type violence; such practices may include:

-- forced activities for new 'recruits' to 'prove' their worth to join - forced or required consumption of alcohol, spicy foods or other substances - requirement to endure hardships such as staying awake, menial tasks, physical labour, running while blindfolded, etc. - humiliation - isolation - beatings, paddling, or other physical acts - requirements for new or potential members to do things established members are not required to do - illegal activities such as requirement to steal items from local shops off as 'banter' or 'part of growing up'.
-Staff will intervene in such cases and will inform the Housemaster and Deputy/Assistant Heads Pastoral.
+- forced activities for new 'recruits' to 'prove' their worth to join - forced or required consumption of alcohol, spicy foods or other substances - requirement to endure hardships such as staying awake, menial tasks, physical labour, running while blindfolded, etc. - humiliation - isolation - beatings, paddling, or other physical acts - requirements for new or potential members to do things established members are not required to do - illegal activities such as requirement to steal items from local shops

 Bullying will often involve more than one form.
-The School is determined that no type of bullying will be tolerated by staff, pupils, or parents at Sherborne; abuse is abuse and will not be tolerated or passed
+The School is determined that no type of bullying will be tolerated by staff, pupils, or parents at Sherborne; abuse is abuse and will not be tolerated or passed off as 'banter' or 'part of growing up'.
+Staff will intervene in such cases and will inform the Housemaster and Deputy Head Pastoral.